Sometimes, you don’t want to invite everyone to everything — and that’s OK! You can keep private events hidden from any

 Do guests get a personalized schedule?

 Yes.
-After they type in their name, and if they’re found on the guest, they’ll see their own personalized schedule (and a box will appear at the bottom of the site confirming that the site has been personalized for them).
+After they type in their name, and if they’re found on the guest, they’ll see their own personalized schedule.

 I got an email saying that a guest who wasn’t on my guest list is looking at my website.
 What does this mean?

-That means that guest did not match their name accurately with their name on your guest list, or a guest that was not invited or listed on your guest list tried to view your website.
-If their name does not match what you have on your guest list (or they are not listed on your guest list at all) we will not show them any of your private events and they will only able to view the public version of your schedule page.
+That means that the guest did not match their name accurately with the name on your guest list, or a guest that was not invited or listed on your guest list tried to view your website.
+If their name does not match what you have on your guest list (or they are not listed on your guest list at all) we will not show them any of your private events and they will only be able to view the public version of your schedule page.
 (You will also be notified via email if they choose to view the public version of your site).

 How can I see who is invited to each event?

 From the Schedule page on your admin dashboard, click the event that you want to view the invitees for and you will then see an “Event Privacy” box that shows who is currently invited to that event.
 You can also click on “Edit” to see the audience selector, and click on the tag(s) to see which guests are tagged with those tags:

 I’m not able to select any tag or guest.